NJeffRob/nick-deb/README.md

 PLEASE READ: This is still in testing, but it works on a VM (has not been tested on bare metal).

 My version of debian for the install that I want.
 This includes:
+1. KDE Plasma desktop
-1. Kitty terminal
+2. Kitty terminal
-2. Brave Browser
+3. Brave Browser
-3. Discord
+4. Discord
-4. Neovim
+5. Neovim
-5. And other utilities that I use on a day to day basis
+6. And other utilities that I use on a day to day basis

 Note that you will need a stable install of debian without a desktop environment but with system utilities installed.